Treatment Success Rates

 Life After Therapy

-Nevertheless, it is clear from the numbers above, and responses from the 400+ SBO patients we have treated to date, that the benefits of therapy and our home maintenance program are significant for most Clear Passage patients.
-The success rates of our therapy in eliminating the need for surgery and restoring overall quality of life in our patients are very encouraging.
+Nevertheless, it is clear from the numbers above, and responses from the 400+ SBO patients we have treated to date, that the benefits of therapy and our home maintenance program are significant for most patients.
+The success rates of our therapy in eliminating the need for surgery and restoring quality of life are very encouraging.

 We continue to follow our patients over time and collect outcome data, both long term and immediately following treatment.
 It is worthy to note that the initial results from the 400+ patients for whom we are presently gathering follow-up are equal or better than the numbers in the 69 patients above.